NHSDigital/integration-adaptor-lab-results/README.md

 The following three variables control how often the adaptor performs a MESH polling cycle.
 During a polling cycle the adaptor will download and acknowledge up to "the first 500 messages" (a MESH API limit).

-Important: If the MESH mailbox uses workflows other than `LAB_RESULTS_REG` and `LAB_RESULTS_RECEP` then these messages must be downloaded and acknowledged by some other means in a timely manner.
+Important: If the MESH mailbox uses workflows other than `PATH_MEDRPT_V3`, `PATH_MEDRPT_V3_ACK`, `SCRN_BCS_MEDRPT_V4` and `SCRN_BCS_MEDRPT_V4_ACK`, then these messages must be downloaded and acknowledged by some other means in a timely manner.
 The adaptor will skip messages with other workflow ids leaving them in the inbox.
 If more than 500 "other" messages accumulate the adaptor wil no longer receive new inbound GP Links messages.

 | Environment Variable                                       | Default | Description
 | -----------------------------------------------------------|---------|-------------